 Malaysia is a country that located in South-East Asia.
 It is a predominantly Muslim country, with minority races of Chinese and Indians.
 As for the real estate market, Malaysia is very open to foreigners to buy and own properties here, and encourage them to make Malaysia their second home via the MM2H programme.
 However, due to property speculation, the authority introduced some curbs and taxes to fend off flippers a few years back.

 However, Malaysia is still a developing country compared to Singapore, even both started independence at the same time with similar wealth level.
 It is further evidenced by the Malaysia Ringgit currency, whereby during independence the Ringgit was about RM0.80 to SGD1, but now it is SGD1 to RM3.20.

 The following chart shows the stark contrast of Malaysian economic growth compared to its tiny neighbour Singapore:

 Fortunately, not all is doom and gloom, as despite Malaysia's lacklustre growth, it is still a very liveable country.
 Malaysia has a very good multi-culture living environment, where one can find all types of Asian food and services here.
 As for the cost of living, Malaysia is one of the countries with the lowest cost of living in the world.
-For example, properties are very affordable in Malaysia compared to neighbouring countries, e.g. China, Japan, Singapore
+For example, properties are very affordable in Malaysia compared to neighbouring countries, e.g. China, Japan, Singapore, and South Korea.

 The following chart shows Malaysia's overnight interest rates over the years: